What Are Vape Coils?

 A high resistance coil is an atomizer head that is more than 1.0 ohm.
 They are often kept at low usage power and are good for regular production of vapor.
-High resistance coils use reduced e-liquid and are more suitable with most vapes.
+High resistance coils use reduced capacity and are more suitable with most vapes.

 Low resistance coil

 A low resistance coil is an atomizer head that is less than 1.0 ohm.
 It is widely referred to as “sub-ohm” and requires higher powers.
-It also uses more liquid, produces larger clouds of vapor, and doesn’t generally suit all vapes.
+It also uses more capacity, produces larger clouds of vapor, and doesn’t generally suit all vapes.

 Different types of coil wire we have